lewis-sqa/NEPs/specs/Standards/Wallets.md

 ## Terminology

-- **Connected**: The state of whether a dApp has access to one or more accounts in the form of `FunctionCall` access keys.
+- **Signed in**: The state of whether a dApp has access to one or more accounts in the form of `FunctionCall` access keys.

 ## Injected Wallets